chloroken/HunleffTimerLite/README.md

 # Hunleff Timer Lite

-An audio timer script that tracks Hunleff's attack cycles — just like the Runelite plugin `Hunleff Helper` — but with keybind activation.
+A script that tracks Hunleff's attack cycles — just like the Runelite plugin `Hunleff Helper` — but with keybind activation.

 DIRECTIONS: